HiroseSadao/deep-person-reid/docs/user_guide.rst

 Find model keys
 -----------------
-Keys are listed under the *Public keys* section within each model class in :ref:`torchreid_models`.
+Keys are listed under the *Public keys* section within each model class in :ref:`new_torchreid_models`.

 Show available models